MikeLauer/F1-2021-Telemetry/README.md

   - Latest lap for pit stop (current strategy)
   - Position after pit stop (this is from game, not computed by the program)
 - Weather forecast showing weather information for now, 5min, 10min, 15min, 30min
+- Graph showing the last 10/15 lap times of your self, driver ahead and behind
 - Driver circle
   - Shows every driver on the track.
 Number is the position in the leaderboard
   - Pit stop line is estimated position after pit stop (precision heavily depends on the pit stop delta that can be set)